Last updated: May 3, 2026

 Start with your current bill, not a blog post.
 If the bill does not show your home as owner-occupied, homesteaded, or otherwise exempt, you may be missing the gateway benefit that unlocks other help.
 That is why the first phone call is usually to the county assessor or property appraiser, not the mortgage company.

 This matters because older adults are a large and growing part of the country.
 The U.S. Census Bureau reported that the population age 65 and older reached 61.2 million in 2024, or 18.0% of the nation.
-More older homeowners means more people trying to stay housed while taxes, insurance, and escrow costs rise.
+More older homeowners means more people trying to stay housed while taxes, insurance, repairs, and escrow costs rise.

 Who qualifies